steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 BoJack has always struggled to live a meaningful and happy life.
 But now, things seem to be changing: BoJack is out of rehab, he is more responsible and mature, and he is really trying to make amends.

 The problem is, despite the show’s bright colors and cartoon imagery, the show is a really depressing one.
-If the past is any indicator, BoJack will make a fatal mistake and his life will untangle — setting us up to start all over again in the next season.
+If the past is any indicator, BoJack will make a fatal mistake and his life will untangle—setting us up to start all over again in the next season.
 Except this time there is no next season.
 Things have to change.

 Will BoJack really see a happy ending?
 Can he?
 I don’t know, but I can’t wait to find out.
 (The second part of the final season airs in January)